duanestorey/elevate-seo/readme.txt

 To install the plugin, simply add the plugin from the WordPress admin panel in the plugins section.
 Upon installing, you can configure the plugin using the Getting Started wizard, or configure the settings manually for the plugin.

 == Changelog ==

+= Version 1.2.0 (Feb 20, 2018) =

+* Fixed: Issue with duplicate site title in output with some themes
+* Added: Ability to disable meta tag insertion (useful on sites that run with another SEO plugin)
+* Added: Support for WordPress 5.1.0

 = Version 1.1.6 (Dec 13, 2018) =